Digital-Media/fhooe-web-dock/README.md

 ## Running the Containers

-Use a command prompt such as Windows Powershell or Terminal to enter the Docker commands.
-All commands must be entered in your local fhooe-web-dock directory.
+Use a command prompt such as Windows PowerShell or Terminal to enter the Docker commands.
+All commands must be entered in your local *fhooe-web-dock* directory.

 ### Building and Starting the Containers